JPLOpenSource/fprime-sw-Rel1.0/openmct/README.md

 | binaryInput.bindAddress | Hostname where BSON Adapter will connect and receive binary packets | 127.0.0.1 |
 | binaryInput.port | Port where BSON Adapter will connect and receive binary packets | 50000 |

-## Persistence with CouchDB
+## Object Persistence with CouchDB
 A CouchDB server must be run as a standalone service in order to enable object persistence.
 Download the appropriate version for your system from http://couchdb.apache.org/, then do the following:
   1. Start the Apache CouchDB application
   2. In a browser, navigate to http://127.0.0.1:5984/_utils/ to open the GUI tools (this may happen automatically when you start CouchDB)
-  3. Go to the Setup panel and choose "Configure a Single Node"
+  3. Go to the Setup panel and choose "Configure a Single Node".
+You should be prompted to create an admin       account.
-  4. Choose a username and password when prompted, using "127.0.0.1" as the host, and the default port of 5984
+  4. Choose a username and password, using "127.0.0.1" as the host, and the default port of 5984
   5. From the Databases panel, create a new database called "openmct"
   6. Go to Configuration->CORS, choose "Enable CORS", and add http://localhost:8000 to the allowed domains.
-This will allow OpenMCT read and write access to the database.
+CORS (Cross-Origin Resource Sharing) allows OpenMCT read and write access to the database.

 To test that this functionality is working, create a new item in the web client, and save it to "My Items".
 Then, refresh the browser and observe that the item